microsoft/ai-freezer-monitor/FreezerTempAlert/README.md

 | 00 Philips Head Screw Driver|
 | Soldering Iron |

-> The pictures below use a generic ESP32 Dev board, new picture with the Adafruit Huzzah32 coming soon!

 ![Picture of all the materials used in the project](/media/allmaterials.jpg)

 ## Prerequisites